rackerlabs/technical-blog/_posts/2017-04-14-Azure-WAF-RMS.md

     "line": "793"
   }
   ```
 The WAF is just another tool for your tool belt, but there is a lot more needed to have a secure footprint in today's world.
-If your organization has limited expertise, governance and compliance concerns or wanting to build a bigger footprint for securing your organization, you may need more than a tool, but a team.
+If your organization has limited expertise, governance and compliance concerns, or wants to build a bigger footprint for securing your organization, you may need a team rather than just a tool.
 Rackspace Managed Security can design and build a service to detect and respond to advanced persistent threats, along with building a security solution tailored around your business needs.
-Cyber security is evolving every day and new challenges are rising.
+Cyber security is evolving every day, and new challenges are rising.
 To view more information about the Rackspace Managed Security offering, please click [here](https://www.rackspace.com/en-us/managed-security-services)